Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Yep, cats and dogs have their own inner clocks ;-) You can also try having peaceful music on low in the room where the kitten sleeps or, better yet, let the kitten sleep with you ;-)

 Use a old-fashioned alarm clock. ( not electric) Wrap it in a piece of material and put it in the bed of your kittens bed.
-The ticking of the clock helps the kitten relax because it mimicks the mother cats heartbeat.

 Every time I brought a new kitten into the house I kept it in a separate room at night so that there were no issues with the grown up cats.
 For the first two or three nights I always layed on the floor with them until they were asleep and then I could sneak away.
 I also played with them a lot before bed time so that they were tuckered out.
 After a couple of days they got used to the routine.